 All of this camouflage is cover for propagation of the Storm worm, a virus which has been around for a few years and has been spread via many guises.
-Because this particular incarnation invokes the name and symbol of the Federal Bureau of Investigation (FBI), that agency has issued a press release to warn the public about the misleading messages:
+Because this particular incarnation invokes the name and symbol of the Federal Bureau of Investigation (FBI), that agency has issued a

 "The spammers spreading this virus are preying on Internet users and making their computers an unwitting part of criminal botnet activity.
 We urge citizens to help prevent the spread of botnets by becoming web-savvy.
 Following some simple computer security practices will reduce the risk that their computers will be compromised," said Special Agent Richard Kolko, Chief, FBI National Press Office.

 Everyone should consider the following:

 - Do not respond to unsolicited (spam) e-mail.